A downloadable game

 You have ascended the mountain, your sword sharp and your empty coin purse begging to be filled.
 The tower looms in the distance, but a light bursts forth from the base as a door opens.
 A dark, hooded figure steps out, challenging you.
 Against this sorcerous darkness, you realize you only have Just One Sword

-JUST ONE SWORD is a 96-page Solo-RPG that combines the rules-light structure and gameplay of OSR, and the narrative opportunities of PbtA, into a game about delving into ancient dungeons and forgotten tombs to fight monstrosities, collect treasure, and return home triumphant.
+JUST ONE SWORD is a 100-page Solo-RPG that combines the rules-light structure and gameplay of OSR with the narrative opportunities of PbtA into a game about delving into ancient dungeons and forgotten tombs to fight monstrosities, collect treasure, and return home triumphant.
 It is inspired by the greats before it such as:

 1. Worlds Without Number